Agile hardware development is not a thing! is it?

-Our mission is to provide methods and tools that allow hardware designers to apply these concepts with ease in the domain of hardware design.
+To achieve this, our mission is to provide methods and tools that allow hardware designers to apply these concepts with ease.

 ‘Agile with Lubis shows our vision of an agile hardware development flow: